-Cherry tomatoes contain a range of nutrients that are good for dogs.
-But all tomatoes contain a chemical called tomatine, which is toxic to dogs in high concentrations.
+Your garden variety tomatoes contain a range of nutrients that are good for dogs.
+But tomatoes also contain a chemical called tomatine, which is toxic to your dog in high concentrations.
 Tomatine levels are lower in ripe tomatoes, and smaller varieties.
-Dogs can eat cherry tomatoes in small amounts if correctly prepared, but the tomatine levels are dangerously high in the roots and green parts of the plant.
+Your dog can eat morsels of ripe cherry tomatoes, but tomatine levels are dangerously high in the roots and green parts of your tomato plant.

-While the jury is still out in some circles regarding whether tomatoes are fruits or vegetables (as of 1883, the Supreme Court has sided with the vegetable advocates), no nutrition expert will deny that tomatoes as a food source are actually quite nutrient-rich, as well as highly popular.
+While the jury is still out in some circles regarding whether tomatoes are fruits or vegetables (as of 1883, the Supreme Court has sided with the vegetable advocates), no nutrition expert will deny that tomatoes are actually nutrient-rich.
+But that doesn’t mean they come in a form your dog can eat.

 - Lycopene: reduces risk of heart disease and stroke, promotes strong, healthy bones, aids in cancer prevention.